rDr4g0n/JsDebuggr/README.md

 This is a complete rewrite which is much cleaner but actually removed a number of features.
 These features should be showing up pretty soon:

 * conditional breakpoints
-* scan document on load for existing `debugger;` statements and convert them to breakpoints
 * save and load of breakpoint sets
+* many bugfixes and improvements